 The winner of last month’s Secretary’s Committee election at the Oxford Union has been disqualified retrospectively from his position for electoral malpractice, after including an “illicit statement” in his election manifesto.

-Musty Kamal, a fresher, had been elected to the committee with 153 votes – 40 more than his next closest rival – making him the most popular candidate amongst the 17 that stood, and 11 that were elected.
+The fresher had been elected to the committee with 153 votes – 40 more than his next closest rival – making him the most popular candidate amongst the 17 that stood, and 11 that were elected.

 In his manifesto, he advocated for a more inclusive Union and one in which more backgrounds could succeed.

 He told The Tab Oxford: “I ran a campaign on the basis of inclusivity, diversity and access.
 When campaigning I made it clear that the reason I wanted to reform the Union was so that anyone who wanted to be involved in it would feel comfortable.

 “Right now, I think too many people think it’s closed off and only accessible if you’re from a certain strand of society.”